feilipu/NASCOM_BASIC_4.7/README.md

 If you're using the RC2014 or YAZ180 with 32kB Nascom Basic, then all of the RAM between `0x3000` and `0x7FFF` is available for your assembly programs, without limitation.
 In the YAZ180 the area between `0x2000` and `0x2FFF` is reserved for system calls, buffers, and stack space.
 For the RC2014 the area from `0x8000` is reserved for these uses.

-In the YAZ180, the area from `0x4000` to `0x7FFF` is the Banked memory area, and this RAM can be managed by the HexLoadr program to write to all of the physical RAM space using ESA Records.
+In the YAZ180 32kB Basic, the area from `0x4000` to `0x7FFF` is the Banked memory area, and this RAM can be managed by the HexLoadr program to write to all of the physical RAM space using ESA Records.

 HexLoadr supports the Extended Segment Address Record Type, and will store the MSB of the ESA in the Z180 BBR Register.
 The LSB of the ESA is silently abandoned.
 When HexLoadr terminates the BBR is returned to the original value.